akshat-jjain/Google-Cloud-Traning/GSP-341:Create-ML-Models-with-BigQuery-ML:-Challenge-Lab/README.md

 3. The query should return to predict the trip duration for bike trips.

-## Evaluate the two machine learning models
+## TASK 4: Evaluate the two machine learning models

 ### Steps:-